 Outside of villas and studio rooms, Disney Vacation Club also offers a host of other accommodations.
 For example, the standalone cabins at Disney’s Wilderness Lodge are absolutely stunning, and each comes with a private hot tub overlooking Bay Lake.
 There are also bungalows at Disney’s Polynesian Village Resort, which hover over Seven Seas Lagoon and offer unobstructed views of Magic Kingdom.
 And lastly the fantastic treehouse villas at Disney’s Saratoga Springs Resort are just a short boat ride from Disney Springs.

 11. Can You Use DVC Points on Non-DVC Rooms and Vacations?

 Yes, Disney Vacation Club gives you the flexibility to use DVC points for non-DVC rooms and vacations.
-For instance, if you want to stay at the new Star Wars hotel you can do so using DVC points.
 If you want to sail away on the Disney Wish, you can use your Disney Vacation Club points for that as well.

-WATER WORLDS: The 7 Best Orlando Water Parks for Every Age Group
+WATER WORLDS: 7 Best Orlando Water Parks for Every Age Group